mchales/personal-website/public/projects/chinese-conversation-llm/chinese-conversation-llm.md

 - **Students** who want to improve their spoken Chinese.
 - **Individuals living in China or English-speaking countries**, looking to develop conversation skills for practical situations.
 - **Language enthusiasts** seeking a convenient way to practice and improve oral communication.

----

-The web app's focus on practical scenarios, flexible difficulty levels, and token-based pricing makes it a unique and effective tool for language learners aiming to improve their conversational skills.